 The Convention states that “An intervention in the field of health cannot be carried out until after the person concerned has given free and informed consent.”
 Article 5, it's this one “General rule” is implemented through “.. adequate information on the purpose and nature of the intervention and its consequences and risks.“.

-Unfortunately, those who are vaccinated today are subjected to a sheet to sign where in fact they assume all the risks, and the doctor does not make sure that the person understands, rather, they don't even have time to read it.
-He’ clear that he does not receive adequate information to give consent, it is an extorted consent and as such constitutes a crime.
+Unfortunately, those who are vaccinated today are subjected to a sheet to sign where in fact they assume all the risks, and the doctor does not make sure that the person understands, Rather, they don't even have time to read it.
+E’ clear that he does not receive adequate information to give consent, it is an extorted consent and as such constitutes a crime.

 And unfortunately we are not talking about vaccinations alone, the field of health goes far beyond that, includes surgery, the use of drugs, and it is also mental and psychological health, the well-being of a massage or an aesthetic intervention is also health.